jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 Like summarizing the resulting `.json` file of the scrapt or any other workflow.

-This is what I made with [this script - combining ScrapeGraph with OpenAI API Call](https://github.com/JAlcocerT/Scrap_Tools/blob/main/ScrapeGraph/sample6_sg_openai.py)
+This is what I made with [this script - **combining ScrapeGraph with OpenAI API Call to summarize**](https://github.com/JAlcocerT/Scrap_Tools/blob/main/ScrapeGraph/sample6_sg_openai.py)

 ### FireCrawl